Skip to content

 • --pair-port selects the Houmao pair authority, not the live gateway listener port; lower-level listener binding uses runtime-facing flags such as --gateway-port

-• --target-tmux-session and --current-session do not accept --pair-port; both follow the addressed session's manifest-declared pair authority after local resolution
+• agents self gateway does not accept --pair-port; it follows the current session's manifest-declared pair authority after local resolution

 • current-session attach does not guess or re-resolve a different server target